Bhawani-Rabisankar-Sahoo/HR_analysis/README.md

 It shows how the employees are distributed acccording to their age .

 Maximum number of employees are in their 30s and the number gradually decreases with increasing or drcreasing the age .
+It makes a normal distribution curve.
 ![1](https://user-images.githubusercontent.com/72175654/210151277-5c0b75f8-c73a-4f52-af89-d879db9314aa.png)